 Are you an experienced and passionate composter who would like to inspire others in your community?

 Brisbane City Council offers a free two-day advanced training course in composting to help you gain further skills and knowledge so that you can encourage others in your local community (e.g. retirement village, apartment complex, local school, kindy etc.) to take up composting.

 About the course

-Following the completion of the training course, participants are required to use their new skills by completing 20 hours of volunteer work on organic recycling in the community before receiving their Master Composter certificate.
+The Master Composter course is two full days of in-person sessions.
+Following the completion of the course, participants are required to use their new skills by completing 20 hours of volunteer work (within 12 months of completing the training) on food recycling in the community before receiving their Master Composter certificate.

 - the science of composting

 - other food recycling techniques (such as worm farming, bokashi, and black soldier fly larvae)